MATLAB Simulink overview and installation

 It is assumed that you already have an installation of a Polarion application lifecycle management product installed, configured, and running.

 The Polarion PRO license is supported.
-The Polarion Reviewer license is not supported, as it does not allow users to create new Work Items.
+The Polarion Reviewer license is not supported, because it does not allow users to create new Work Items.

 Connector installation procedure